Pravesh-Sudha/100-Days-of-Code/README.md

 - Ran the image on the server
 - Expose the port 3000 on security group

+### Day 86: Deploying a Flask-Mongo Application on KubeADM
+- Setting up a master and worker node by KubeAdm
+- Creating manifests for the project
+- Connecting Master and worker node in KubeAdm
+- Applying all the manifests
+- Exposing port 6443 for connection and 30007 to expose mongo service

 ... continue updating log for each day ..._

 ## Connect